 Welcome to the Office of Educator Licensure at the Massachusetts Department of Elementary & Secondary Education (ESE).
 We are excited that your commitment to education has led you here to seek out licensure information and resources.
 This page provides the current processing dates for licensure applications and document scanning.
 Call Center average wait times and helpful tips can also be found on this page.

 This group has reviewed the current educator licensure regulations for entry into the profession, advancement, and continuation and has made recommendations for potential changes to regulations & policies.
-Those interested in learning about this work and providing feedback on the potential changes (via a survey), are encouraged to visit this page.
-Information about the survey, meeting materials and notes, are posted here.
+Those interested in learning about this work are encouraged to visit this page.

 Educators, including teachers, support personnel, and administrators are required to hold a license issued by the Massachusetts Department of Elementary and Secondary Education in order to be eligible to teach in Massachusetts Public Schools.
 This page provides general information specific to obtaining a license in the Commonwealth of Massachusetts.